Dogs & Shopping

 I used to have spaniels, I never took them shopping, they were bouncy and attention seeking, not everyone likes dogs. hence I never established which shops welcome pets or not.

 Interestingly it's a bit of a minefield.: I can shop in John Lewis with Eddie but not M&S. I can have coffee in Costa Coffee but not Starbucks.
 I can go into Mountain Warehouse, Sports Direct, Waterstones, W H Smith, Lush, Applestore and Waterstones but not Boots or Superdrug.
-I don't take medication so that doesn't affect me so I buy my cosmetics from John Lewis.
+I don't take medication so I rarely need to visit a pharmacy so buy my cosmetics from John Lewis.

 Supermarkets quite rightly agree that dogs and food don't mix.
-The only anomaly being Argos says dogs are welcome but Argos is inside Sainsbury which has a no dog policy.
+The only anomaly its Argos says dogs are welcome but the local Argos is inside Sainsbury which has a no dog policy.
 Not sure how that works.
+I don't know how to teleport Eddie to the back of Sainsbury into Argos.

-I respect and appreciate choice is important for people who don't like dogs and acknowledge some dogs are not well behaved and bark.
+Not everyone likes dogs I know. and some dogs are not well behaved and bark.
 I wouldn't have taken my bouncy spaniels for sure.
-They'd get stressed, restless, attention seeking and silly so it wouldn't be a pleasure.

 Comments